Background: Climate & Evolution

 The winter accumulation of snow on high mountains is compressed to form ice caps and glaciers.
 In summer these glaciers melt slowly, constantly feeding the rivers below.
 They are ‘reservoirs in the sky’ , present since long before humans practiced agriculture.
 From India or China to California, the world’s food supply is critically dependent on their melt water.
 Many of Asia’s greatest rivers—the Indus, Ganges, Brahmaputra, Salween, Mekong, Yangtze and Huang He—derive their stable year-round flow from the melt water of Tibet's glaciers.

 By 2006, a third of the climate observation stations in Tibet were reporting all-time high temperatures.
-The average temperature has been rising 6-7 times as fast as in China proper.
-Aerial surveys over the last 30 years show that snow lines are rising, wetlands are shrinking, and desertification is increasing across the country.
+The average temperature has been rising six times as fast as in China proper.
+Aerial surveys over the last thirty years consistently show snow lines rising, wetlands shrinking, and desertification increasing across the country.

 The great lake Tso Ngonpo (Qinghai Hu) seen from space